Design and Ergonomics

 Of course, Samsung's AllShare is here and if you have a Samsung smart TV you can use AllShare with the TV.

 The Samsung ATIV Book 9 Plus is one of the best Ultrabooks on the market, and as of this writing, still one of the few with Haswell.
 From a design perspective, nothing beats the 9 Plus, and it's more visually daring than the aging MacBook Air design yet it's stately enough for business.
 The crazy 3200 x 1800 resolution will send geeks into fits of exuberance, and the touch panel is indeed a force to be reckoned with, despite Windows 8's and third party programs' uneven handling of high DPI displays.
-Performance is at the top of the pack among Haswell Ultrabooks, the backlit keyboard is very good despite low travel and the trackpad is one of the better among Windows machines.
+Performance is at the top of the pack among Haswell Ultrabooks, the backlit keyboard is decent despite low travel and the trackpad is one of the better among Windows machines.
 If you have the money, the Samsung ATIV Book 9 Plus should be on your short list.

 Price: Starting at $1,399